-Thus, for most of the parameter space the anomalous couplings cannot emulate the negative statistical fluctuations in the cross-section making the likelihood function to be , effectively, a one-sided Gaussian function.
+Thus, for most of the parameter space the anomalous couplings cannot emulate the negative statistical fluctuations in the cross section making the likelihood function, effectively, a one-sided Gaussian function.
 This forces the mean of posterior distribution to a higher value.
-We also note that the upper bound of the 68\% BCI for cross-section ($38.92$ fb) is comparable to the expected $1\sigma$ upper bound ($38.78$ fb).
-Thus we have an overall narrowing of range of posterior distribution of cross-section values.
+We also note that the upper bound of the 68~\% BCI for cross section ($38.92$ fb) is comparable to the expected $1\sigma$ upper bound ($38.78$ fb).
+Thus we have an overall narrowing of the range of the posterior distribution of the cross section values.
 This, in turns, leads to a narrow range of parameters allowed and hence narrow ranges for the asymmetries in the case of {\tt SM} benchmark point.
-For the {\tt aTGC} benchmark point, it is possible to emulate the negative fluctuations in cross-section by varying the parameters, thus corresponding posterior distributions compare with the expected $1\sigma$ fluctuations.
-The narrow ranges for posterior distribution for all the asymmetries are due to the tighter constraints on parameters coming from cross-section and correlation between the observables.
+For the {\tt aTGC} benchmark point, it is possible to emulate the negative fluctuations in cross section by varying the parameters, thus the corresponding posterior distributions compare with the expected $1\sigma$ fluctuations.
+The narrow ranges for the posterior distribution for all the asymmetries are due to the tighter constraints on the parameters coming from the cross section and correlation between the observables.